October 1, 2025

 Under Pressure Solutions by ECAL

-While sponges may not be the most beautiful objects to look at.
-The concept of using sponge material to create furniture that can expand upon delivery is gorgeous.
+While sponges may not be the most beautiful objects, the concept of using sponge material to create furniture that expands upon delivery is gorgeous.

-Inspired by the iconic UP5 armchair by Gaetano Pesce, which expanded from a compressed state, UPS(Under Pressure Solutions) explores the use of cellulose sponge, a biosourced and biodegradable material.
-This lightweight furniture system can be shipped in a compressed form and expands when moistened, eliminating the need for assembly.
-UPS builds upon the legacy of flat-pack and self-assembly furniture, offering a sustainable solution that optimizes transportation while challenging traditional aesthetics.
+Inspired by the iconic UP5 armchair by Gaetano Pesce, UPS (Under Pressure Solutions) uses cellulose sponge, a biosourced and biodegradable material.
+This lightweight furniture system can be shipped compressed and expands when moistened, eliminating the need for assembly.
+UPS builds on flat-pack and self-assembly furniture principles, offering a sustainable solution while challenging traditional aesthetics.

-The case study is a great read showcasing the entire process from concept to prototyping.
-I was a bit curious about the weight resistance of the materials and some of the designs.
-However they go into detail how some pieces allow for users to sit and stand on them with no problem.
+The case study showcases the process from concept to prototyping.
+Some pieces allow users to sit and stand on them with no problem.

 Portfolio of the Week